Application Guide

 To stand out, make sure you've researched:

-• National Immigration Project's recent litigation and advocacy work around immigrant workers' rights
+• Review the National Immigration Project's recent litigation and advocacy efforts, especially those related to workers' rights.

 Visit National Immigration Project's Website →